rwblokzijl/Msc-thesis-EuroToken/thesis.md

 EuroToken is a prototype for a Central Bank Digital Currency.
-Its primary purpose is to implement, for the first time, a currency that is: digital, universally accessible, central bank issued, Peer-to-Peer and off-line capable.
+Its primary purpose is to implement, for the first time, a currency that is: digital, universally accessible, central bank issued, Peer-to-Peer and offline capable.

 ## Research Focus and Structure